skyflowapi/skyflow-node/README.md

 ```

 #### Invoke Connection

-Using Skyflow connection, end-user applications can integrate checkout/card issuance flow with their apps/systems.
-To invoke a connection, use the `invokeConnection(config)` method of the Skyflow client.
+Using the InvokeConnection method, you can integrate their server-side application with third party APIs and services without directly handling sensitive data.
+Prior to invoking the InvokeConnection method, you must have created a connection and have a connectionURL already generated.
+Once you have the connectionURL, you can invoke a connection by using the `invokeConnection(config)` method.
+The config object must include a connectionURL and methodName.
+The other fields are optional.

 ```javascript
 data = {